srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/pi4/source/index.rst

 Running the Pi4 eNodeB
 **********************

 Launch the software in separate ssh windows or using screen.
-Remember to use an external power source for your USRP.
+Remember to use an external power source for your SDR.

 Launch Pi4 eNodeB: